 Organizational level 2 (informally organized groups): Groups composed of supporters and affiliates to political parties and candidates.
 These are commonly not groups that are permanently organized for combat, but who at times use their organizational structures for such purposes.
-This level of organization captures fighting between political parties/candidates and lethal electoral violence and battle-related deaths are recorded according to section 3.2.a of the definition of non-state conflict.
+In addition to supporters of political parties and candidates, included in this category is also fighting between groups composed of supporters of other organizations such as the supporters of al-Ahly football team fighting against the supporters of al-Masry football team in Egypt 2012.
+Battle-related deaths are recorded according to section 3.2.a of the definition of non-state conflict.